 Average eulachon larval densities were first determined for the Cowlitz River in 1986.
 WDFW resumed that work in 1994.
 By 1996, the mainstem Columbia River and other tributaries were added to the program (Table 19).
-The larval sampling was conducted only for a few days near what was assumed to be the peak larval outflow (about a month following peak adult presence).
+The larval sampling was conducted only for a few days near the assumed peak larval outflow (about a month following peak adult presence).
 Beginning in 2003, multiple collections were conducted at the mainstem Columbia River (Price Island and Clifton Channel) site throughout the outmigration season, which provide the data necessary to identify the peak timing and duration of the outmigration from the bulk of the production area.
-Average larval densities have improved significantly since 2010 (Figure 3 and Table 19); however, the smelt plankton density has declined the past two years.
-The 2016 February-April value was a modest 13.8 larvae per cubic meter.
-Prior to 2014, annual eulachon larval densities for the mainstem Columbia River site correlated well with the adult CPUE trend from commercial mainstem fisheries (Figure 3).
+Average larval densities have improved significantly since 2010 (Figure 2 and Table 19); however, the smelt plankton density has declined the past three years.
+The 2017 February-April value was a modest 2.8 larvae per cubic meter.
+Prior to 2014, annual eulachon larval densities for the mainstem Columbia River site correlated well with the adult CPUE trend from commercial mainstem fisheries (Figure 2).

-Figure 3.
-Comparison of CPUE of eulachon in mainstem Columbia River commercial fisheries and larval densities in mainstem Columbia index sites, 1989-2016.
-Adjusted density is February through April only for 2011 through 2016, which is more comparable to pre-2011 sampling periods.
+Figure 2.
+Comparison of CPUE of eulachon in mainstem Columbia River commercial fisheries and larval densities in mainstem Columbia index sites, 1989-2017.
+Adjusted density is February through April only for 2011 through 2017, which is more comparable to pre-2011 sampling periods.
 CPUE are not available for 2011, 2012, and 2013 due to no fisheries in those years.